 This brief online assessment makes it possible to see whether you may be experiencing depression.

 - Most importantly, make an appointment with the doctor for assistance

 - Avoid isolating yourself and ensure lots of opportunities for socialization outside of your caregiving relationship

 - Remain active, both physically and mentally, with activities you enjoy: swimming, playing a sport, reading, volunteering with a cause that is important to you

 Although it can be challenging for family caregivers to carve out the time needed for self-care, it is extremely important to the health of both the family caregivers themselves and the seniors in their care.
 And lots of times, family caregivers feel as though they must do it all themselves – after all, they are familiar with the individual much better than anyone else, and often it just seems easier to manage things independently.

 An overly stressed, burned out, or depressed caregiver requires trusted, reliable support – and the best news is, it is readily available!
 A professional, in-home caregiver can provide as much or as little assistance as needed.
 Perhaps, for example, you want to continue to prepare most of the meals for your loved one – but would love some assistance with tidying up the kitchen afterwards.
 Or possibly your parent would feel more at ease with a skilled care provider providing assistance with personal care needs, such as bathing and assistance in the restroom.

 At CareWorks Health Services, we understand how complicated life can become for family caregivers, and we work with families to create a strategy of care that meets each person’s unique desires and needs.
-Let us help with reliable, professional respite care and home care services in Newport Beach and surrounding areas.
+Let us help with our reliable, professional in home caregivers in Orange County and surrounding areas.
 Contact us or call (949) 859-4700 any time for additional information.